alphamarket/rails-acu/README.md

 ### Exceptions
-Here are the list of exceptions defined in ACU gem
+Here are the list of exceptions defined in ACU gem:

 ```ruby
 class Acu::Errors::AccessDenied < StandardError